alpinejs/alpine/packages/docs/src/en/plugins/intersect.md

 Allows you to control the `threshold` property of the underlying `IntersectionObserver`:

-This value should be a decimal in the range "0-1".
+This value should be in the range of "0-100".
 A value of "0" means: trigger an "intersection" if ANY part of the element enters the viewport (the default behavior).
-While a value of "1" means: don't trigger an "intersection" unless the entire element has entered the viewport.
+While a value of "100" means: don't trigger an "intersection" unless the entire element has entered the viewport.

-Any value in between is a "ratio" of those two extremes.
+Any value in between is a percentage of those two extremes.

 For example if you want to trigger an intersection after half of the element has entered the page, you can use `.threshold.50`: